-Why you Should be Shooting into the Sun
+Why You Should Shoot into the Sun

-Silhouettes, while fun, are not what shooting into the sun is all about.
-To really make the most out of the situation, you want to try and shy away from capturing these, and focus more on evenly exposing the skin tones of your subject.
+Silhouettes, whilst fun, are not what shooting into the sun is all about.
+To really make the most out of a situation, you want to try to shy away from capturing these.
+Focus instead on more evenly exposing the skin tones of your subject.

-Spot metering means that your camera will expose whatever it is in the center of the photo, rather then the whole photo.
-This will likely lead to blown out, overexposed backgrounds, but that’s part of the effect of shooting into the sun.
+Spot metering means that your camera will expose whatever is in the centre of the shot, rather than the whole photo.
+This is likely to lead to blown out, overexposed backgrounds.
+But that’s part of the effect of shooting into the sun.

 Here I used a transmitter so that I could send the flash signal to flash a few feet away at the side.
-This produces a lot more natural effect, whilst maintaining some of the natural shadows on the face.
+This produces a much more natural effect whilst maintaining some of the natural shadows on the face.
 Take a look:

-I recommend that you use the focal lock by pointing the camera at your subject with the sun hidden behind them to autofocus easily, and then moving back to how you want the shot composed.
-Be careful though when shooting on a wide aperture as the depth of field will be very shallow and the slightest movement will send the photo out of focus.
+I recommend that you use the focal lock by pointing the camera at your subject with the sun hidden behind them to autofocus easily.
+Then move back to how you want the shot composed.
+Be careful when shooting on a wide aperture though.
+The depth of field will be very shallow, meaning the slightest movement will send the photo out of focus.